spalger/gather-package-details/README.md

  - `directory` - the directory where the package was found
  - `licenses` - An array of license identifiers which this package advertises, or the values passed in via the `licenseOverrides` option.
  - `children` - An array of sub-`Package`s that were found

+# other modules

+This module is simply a wrapper around [license-checker](https://www.npmjs.com/package/license-checker) and [read-package-tree](https://www.npmjs.com/package/read-package-tree), if you are looking for more low-level tools I suggest using those.